Trast00/PopMap/README.md

 # 📖 PopMap <a name="about-project"></a>

-PopMap is a webapp that provides a visual representation of the population distribution on a map.
-With PopMap, users can explore population data for different countries and see how population is distributed across the world.
+PopMap is a webapp that provides a representation of the population distribution.
+With PopMap, users can explore data for different countries and see how population is distributed across the world.

 ## 🛠 Built With <a name="built-with"></a>